neondatabase/website/content/docs/guides/sqlalchemy.md

 - `<username>` is the database user.
 - `<password>` is the database user's password, which is provided to you when you create a Neon project.
-- `<endpoint_hostname>` the hostname of the branch endpoint.
-The endpoint hostname has an `ep-` prefix and appears similar to this: `ep-tight-salad-272396.us-east-2.aws.neon.tech`.
+- `<hostname>` the hostname of the branch's compute endpoint.
+The hostname has an `ep-` prefix and appears similar to this: `ep-tight-salad-272396.us-east-2.aws.neon.tech`.

 You can find all of the connection details listed above, except for your password,  in the **Connection Details** widget on the Neon **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).
 If you have misplaced your password, see [Reset a password](/docs/manage/users#reset-a-password).